karepker/karepker.github.io/recommendations.md

 While these works didn't necessarily change my perspective, I find them exceptionally well argued.

-* [The Categories Were Made for Man, Not Man for the Categories][ssc_trans]: I often find Scott Alexander's work at SlateStarCodex very well-argued, but this essay is one of my favorites.
-In it, Scott builds an argument for trans individuals by explaining that gender self-identification is redrawing boundaries to increase happiness, not an issue of "truth".
+* [The Categories Were Made for Man, Not Man for the Categories][ssc_trans]:
-* [Blame][radiolab_blame]: Perhaps it's a bit of a misnomer to place a Radiolab episode under a section called "Well argued", because Radiolab rarely argues, preferring to tell stories to make issues concrete.
-"Blame", my favorite Radiolab episode, finishes with a story about the power of forgiveness and empathy in connecting people who have every reason to hate each other.
+  Scott Alexander's argument in support of trans individuals and for interpreting gender as a self-identified category is one of my favorite posts on his site, and a model for any social arguments I'd want to make.
+* [Blame][radiolab_blame]: Radiolab's style of elucidating issues by telling stories works very well in this episode.
+In particular, I find the last story to be a good reminder that forgiveness and empathy toward the other side can be more constructive than blind hatred.
 * [How We All Miss the Point on School Shootings][mark_manson_school_shootings]:
-  Mark Manson is probably best known for his dating advice about building healthy relationships through shared vulnerability.
-In this essay, he branches out a little, cutting through the politicization of school shootings to argue that by truly caring for and being interested in others, we might be able to stop some of the violence.
+  Mark Manson cuts through the politicization of school shootings to argue that their root cause is a culture in which honest relationships are taboo.
+(TW: violence, misogyny.)
+* [Why Go Is Not Good][why_go_is_not_good]: Criticism is not limited to art.
+  This piece on the Go language interests me both as a programmer and a critic.
+* [How Apple and Amazon Security Flaws Led to My Epic Hacking][wired_mat_honan_hacking]: Finger-pointing headline aside, this story demonstrated to me how vulnerable we are online, and that we can be hacked for the most arbitrary reasons.
+After reading it upon its publication in 2012, I turned on two factor authentication everywhere I could.
+This isn't a perfect solution, but it can go a long way toward solving the problem.

 [methods]: hpmor.com
 [youtube_plinkett_playlist]: https://www.youtube.com/watch?v=FxKtZmQgxrI&list=PLWXQdJ1_d0vSgPFQEaxS9lYDIGwxM6p2B